AJ6CU/KD8CEC-V2.0-for-uBITX/README.md

 With more memory and a faster CPU, there are additional features that can be added that could benefit uBitx owners.

+Currently there are #ifdefs for Nano, Nano Every, Nano IOT, Nano BLE, Nano RP2040 and the Teensy (4.x).
+All but the Teenys has been tested and "basically run" (see the ISSUE list for known problems).
+The Teensy does compile (with warnings about using a Char variable as an index into an array - something that should be fixed for all platforms) but I do not yet have a board to test it on.

 I am calling this V2.0 which is a little audacious given that I do not have Ian's permission.
 Hope he doesn't mind!

 73